 Some items are typically excluded from a tenant insurance policy, including:

-- Vehicles including caravans and boats
+- Vehicles including caravans and small boat insurance

 - Lost or misplaced items, unless they are specifically covered

 Landlord insurance requirements for tenants

 Many landlords will require their tenants to have a basic level of insurance cover before they agree to rent the property, especially if they are renting out a large building.
 Some landlords will write this into each tenancy agreement and lease.